typesense/typesense-website/docs-site/content/29.0/api/README.md

 - Fixed auth token refreshing problem for GCP-based embedding generation.
 - Fixed vector search not working reliably with 3 `sort_by` fields.
 - Fixed a bug caused by using `flat_search_cutoff` along with filtering for vector search.
+- Tweak rank computation for fusion scoring - two keyword search results with same text match score should have the same keyword search rank.
 - Improved reliability of CLIP embeddings under high concurrency.
 - Fixed a bug with collection truncation, requiring unnecessary parameters.
 - Fixed a bug where the alter operations endpoint was returning the incorrect document counter.